-Rapid, sensitive, and specific identification of Ureaplasma urealyticum and Ureaplasma parvum from genitourinary, reproductive, and lower respiratory sources
+Rapid, sensitive, and specific identification of Ureaplasma urealyticum and Ureaplasma parvum from genitourinary, reproductive, bone and joint, and lower respiratory sources

-Ureaplasma species can cause acute urethritis and have been associated with bacterial vaginosis, preterm birth, and neonatal respiratory disease.
 Culture of Ureaplasma species is laborious, requiring a high degree of technical skill and taking several days.
 PCR detection is sensitive, specific, and provides same-day results.
 In addition, PCR allows the differentiation of Ureaplasma urealyticum and Ureaplasma parvum, which is not easily accomplished with culture.
 PCR assay has replaced conventional culture for Ureaplasma urealyticum and Ureaplasma parvum at Mayo Medical Laboratories due to its speed and equivalent performance to culture.

 A positive PCR result for the presence of a specific sequence found within the Ureaplasma urealyticum and Ureaplasma parvum ureC gene indicates the presence of Ureaplasma urealyticum or Ureaplasma parvum DNA in the specimen.